marciogall/transpiler/README.md

 - [ ] set
 - [ ] file

-It will also recognize this type of construction:
+It will also recognize these types of operations:
 - [x] sum of two numbers
-- [x] difference of two numbers
+- [x] difference between two numbers
-- [x] product of two numbers
+- [x] multiplication of two numbers
 - [ ] division of two numbers
 - [x] module of two numbers
 - [x] if statements